Calyps0man/rdram-ps3test/README.md

 *You can also check some of the return codes through the link here (made by Kozarovv): https://www.psdevwiki.com/ps3/index.php?title=User_talk:Kozarovv&curid=9418&diff=78129&oldid=78114

 The test runs before normal PS2 initialization and prints its results through the EEGS UART.
-It tests the complete 32 MB RDRAM.
 Address space is tested using four patterns:

 00000000<br>
 FFFFFFFF<br>